 The UK Harbour Masters Association (UKHMA) and Ports Skills and Safety (PSS) have developed an MCA endorsed Harbour Master Certificate.
-This is administered through John Moore's University.
-All but one of the Harbour Masters in the Marine Management Team have been awarded this certificate.
+This is administered through Port Training Ltd. All but one of the Harbour Masters in the Marine Management Team have been awarded this certificate.